virgesmith/pico-crypto-key/README.md

 ## Notes/issues

-- This project currently uses the MbedTLS shipped with the SDK, but not the `pico_mbedtls`/`pico_mbed_crypto` libraries.
+- As of SDK 2.2, this project now uses the MbedTLS shipped with the SDK, but not the `pico_mbedtls` library due to configuration/compilation issues.
 - Writes to the final flash block do not persist on RP2350.
 See [discussion](https://forums.raspberrypi.com/viewtopic.php?t=375912).
 Simple workaround is to use the penultimate block.
 - Some prebuilt RISC-V toolchains do not work, see [this post](https://forums.raspberrypi.com/viewtopic.php?t=375713).
 Using the binaries available at [pico-sdk-tools](https://github.com/raspberrypi/pico-sdk-tools/releases/) is recommended.